patryklbn/portfolio-assessment/project2.md

 ### Implementation

 This week, I continued to build upon the foundation laid in the previous week.
 I created a SQL environment named `VehiclesDB` to manage operations related to my feature and to add sample data.
 The `VehiclesModel` is designed to represent data with the necessary properties.
-In an effort to enhance my approach, I introduced `VehiclesServices` to decouple the logic from the presentation layer. `VehiclesServices` is responsible for key operations such as retrieving the list of vehicles, filtering the list by a search string, and fetching vehicle details by their ID.
+In an effort to enhance my approach, I introduced `VehiclesServices` class to decouple the logic from the presentation layer. `VehiclesServices` is responsible for key operations such as retrieving the list of vehicles, filtering the list by a search string, and fetching vehicle details by their ID.
 The presentation layer, encapsulated within `VehiclesPage`, interfaces with the database to load data and manage UI events.
-For instance, it performs free-text filtering by invoking the filtering method from `VehiclesServices` and displays details for a selected vehicle.
+For instance, it performs free-text filtering by invoking the filtering method from `VehiclesServices` class and displays details for a selected vehicle.

 Here are some examples that were newly implemented and highlight good software practices.

 This week, I want to focus on my `VehiclesServices` class, which contains several software engineering principles.
 Separating the business logic layer from the presentation layer is itself a good software engineering practice because it allows us not to rely on the different layers.
-This means that changes in one part of the system, such as database schema changes, have minimal impact on other parts like the business logic or the UI.
+This means that changes in one part of the system, such as database changes, have minimal impact on other parts like the business logic or the UI.

 ```
     /// <summary>